 (6)

-It can be seen directly from the obtained equation (6), that the resonant frequency decreases with increasing damping coefficient δ (shown in figure too).
-We show by using the putting condition of resonance (6) to the expression (5) that the amplitude of the excited oscillations decreases with increasing damping coefficient δ.
+It can be seen directly from the obtained equation (6) that the resonant frequency decreases with increasing damping coefficient δ (also shown in the figure).
+By applying the condition of resonance (6) to expression (5), we show that the amplitude of the excited oscillations decreases with increasing damping coefficient δ.

 (7)

-The top of a spring pendulum (red circle) is moved to and fro - for example by hand; this motion is assumed as harmonic, which means that it is possible to describe the motion by a cosine function.
-The oscillations of the spring pendulum caused in this way are called forced oscillations.
+Interactive HTML5 animation: The top of a spring pendulum (red circle) is moved back and forth, for example by hand; this motion is assumed to be harmonic, i.e. it can be described by a cosine function.
+The resulting oscillations of the pendulum are called forced oscillations.

-On the whole you can see three different types of behaviour:
+Overall, you can see three different types of behavior:

-If the exciter's frequency is very small (this means that the top of the spring pendulum is moved very slowly), the pendulum will oscillate nearly synchronously with the exciter and nearly with the same amplitude.
+If the frequency of the exciter is very low (i.e. the top of the spring pendulum is moved very slowly), the pendulum will oscillate almost synchronously with the exciter and with almost the same amplitude.

-If the exciter's frequency agrees with the characteristic frequency of the spring pendulum, the oscillations of the pendulum will build up more and more (resonance); in this case the oscillations are delayed about one fourth of the oscillation period compared with the exciter.
+If the frequency of the exciter is the same as the characteristic frequency of the pendulum, the oscillations of the pendulum will build up more and more (resonance); in this case the oscillations will be delayed by about one quarter of the oscillation period compared to the exciter.

-If the exciter's frequency is very high, the resonator will oscillate only with a very small amplitude and nearly the opposite phase.
+If the frequency of the exciter is very high, the resonator will oscillate with a very small amplitude and almost opposite phase.

-If the constant of attenuation (the friction) is very small, the transient states will be important too; therefore you have to wait some time in this case to notice the mentioned types of behaviour.
+If the damping constant (the friction) is very small, the transient states will also be important; therefore, in this case, you will have to wait some time to notice the mentioned types of behavior.

-The "Reset" button brings the spring pendulum to its initial position.
-You can start or stop and continue the simulation with the other button.
-If you choose the option "Slow motion", the movement will be ten times slower.
-The spring constant, the mass, the constant of attenuation and the angular frequency of the exciting oscillation can be changed within certain limits.
-In addition, you can select one of three diagrams by using the appropriate radio buttons: The elongations of exciter and resonator as functions of time, The amplitude of the resonator's oscillation dependent on the exciter's angular frequency and The phase difference between the oscillations of exciter and resonator dependent on the exciter's angular frequency.
+The "Reset" button returns the pendulum to its initial position.
+The other button allows you to start, stop and continue the simulation.
+If you select the "Slow Motion" option, the pendulum will move ten times slower.
+The spring constant, the mass, the damping constant and the angular frequency of the excitation oscillation can be changed within certain limits.
+In addition, you can select one of three diagrams using the corresponding radio buttons: The expansions of the exciter and the resonator as a function of time, The amplitude of the resonator oscillation as a function of the angular frequency of the exciter, and The phase difference between the oscillations of the exciter and the resonator as a function of the angular frequency of the exciter.